Score-Based Density Estimation from Pairwise Comparisons: Method

+where the sums are over the importance samples $\x_i \sim p_w$.
+This Monte Carlo ratio estimator is biased, but consistent.

-For the $d$-dimensional target, we use $2000d$ importance samples to estimate the integrals in the tempering field formula~\ref{tempering_field_gumbelRUM}.
-The importance weights are computed using the probability ODE of the MWD diffusion model (see Appendix~\ref{diffusion_model_density} for details).
-The estimated tempering field $\tau(\x)$ is clipped such that $1 \leq \tau(\x) \leq Q_{\tau}(0.999)$, where $Q_{\tau}(0.999)$ denotes the $99.9\%$ quantile of the estimated tempering field values.
+For the $d$-dimensional target, we use $2000d$ importance samples to estimate the integrals in the tempering field.
+The importance weights are computed using the probability-flow ODE of the MWD diffusion model (see Appendix~\ref{diffusion_model_density} for details).
+The estimated tempering field $\tau(\x)$ is clipped such that $1 \leq \tau(\x) \leq Q_{\tau}(0.99)$, where $Q_{\tau}(0.99)$ denotes the $99\%$ quantile of the estimated tempering field values (for visualization, we use the $99.9\%$ quantile).
 The lower bound follows directly from the theory (i.e., from formula~\ref{tempering_field_gumbelRUM}), while the upper bound is introduced for numerical stability to remove outliers.